ProCern/asyncinotify/index.rst

 are not asynchronous, or are overengineered compared to the API they are wrapping.
 I find that the last one is true for the majority of them.

-I encourage everybody to read the sources_ of this package.
+I encourage everybody to read the `sources <GitLab>`_ of this package.
 They are quite simple and easy to understand.

 This library